Shrux2k/IngreSafe/README.md

 ### Contact

-If you have any questions, suggestions, or concerns, feel free to contact our team at [contact@ingresafe.com](mailto:contact@ingresafe.com).
+If you have any questions, suggestions, or concerns, feel free to contact me at [ShashankReddy.corp@gmail.com](mailto:shashankreddy.corp@gmail.com).

 Thank you for choosing Ingresafe to empower your dietary choices and enhance your ingredient awareness.